 When you click on a photo with the Adjustment Brush you place an edit pin.
 This pin records the position and strength of all the tonal adjustments you make.
 Thanks to edit pins, you can make multiple adjustments to a photo and then click on a pin to fine-tune its effect at any time.
 If you click on a pin and drag to the right, you can increase the value setting of each associated slider to, say, brighten the image more or boost the contrast more.
 Drag left on a pin to reduce the slider settings.
 By moving the mouse over a particular pin, you can see a red mask overlay that indicates the area that is being adjusted by that pin.
 The Adjustment Brush strokes we used to lighten the stones were fairly soft and imprecise.
 It would be quite easy for the brush tip to stray over the background and lighten the sky or ground.
 So in this tutorial we’ll show you how to use Auto Mask to dodge and burn with much more precision, so you can lighten the complex jagged edges of the dark rocks in our starting image without blowing out the background details.

-STEP BY STEP: Edit with masks
+Step-by-step guide: Edit with masks

 Create a mask for more precise selective adjustments